Liozon/projet-appmob/PRESENTATION.md

 Here, you'll find a presentation of the app.
 Subjects like functionnalities, views and technologies will be addressed in this document.

+## Presentation of the app

+This application aims to centralize and log all your trips and places you visit.
+TraveLog aims to use geolocation and images to accurately catalog your travels.

+In addition, you can share your travels with all TraveLog users, and discover your next trip to organize!

 ## Functionnalities

 Here is a list of all functionnalities of the app: